DozyXYZ/admin_dashboard/README.md

    ```
    npm i
    ```
-4. Create a .env file in the root directory of ad_server and add your MongoDB connection string (the string can be difference)
+4. Create a `.env` file in the root directory of `ad_server` and add your MongoDB connection string (the string can be difference)
    ```
    MONGO_URL="mongodb+srv://<database_username>:<password>@trial.ljhqm.mongodb.net/<database_name>?retryWrites=true&w=majority&appName=Trial"
    PORT=<PORT_NUMBER>
    ```
-5. Uncomment the comments in the "MONGOOSE CONNECTION" part in the index.js file in the main folder
+5. Uncomment the comments in the "MONGOOSE CONNECTION" part in the `index.js` file in the main folder
 6. Start the server, the first start will upload the data to your MongoDB database, you have to this only once
    ```
    npm run dev
    ```
-7. Comment out the line in the "MONGOOSE CONNECTION", save the file the reload the server.
+7. Comment out the line in the "MONGOOSE CONNECTION", save the file to reload the server.
 8. The database and server is ready.

 ## Client Preparation
-1. Navigate to the client folder from the server folder:
+1. Open a new terminal and navigate to the client folder from the server folder:
    ```
    cd ..
    cd ad_client